 5. There’s No Business Like Show Business (1954) Johnnie Ray

 Much to his own astonishment, which he does little to conceal, Johnnie Ray’s film debut took place alongside Mitzi Gaynor, Marilyn Monroe, Ethel Merman and Donald O’Connor.
 Awestruck and ill at ease, he looks exactly like what he is, a singer waiting, waiting, waiting for a chance to sing.
 Hollywood took note and never asked him to than play anything other than himself, ever again.
-Born in Dallas, Oregon, and raised in Hopewell and Portland, Johnnie Ray crossed racial lines to embrace rhythm & blues, and in so doing paved the way to rock.
-A colossally original talent, Ray was partially deaf, and performed wearing his hearing aid.
+Born and raised in Dallas, Oregon, Johnnie Ray crossed racial lines to embrace rhythm & blues, and in so doing paved the way to rock.
+A colossally original talent, Ray was deaf, and performed wearing his hearing aid.